 a good negotiator to arrange resources and help

 confident – able to deal with difficult situations and possibly aggressive clients

 well organised – to monitor your caseload and keep records

 self-motivated and able to work independently.

 After qualifying, your initial training will be on the job.

-Newly qualified social workers must carry out 144 hours of study, training courses, seminars or other suitable learning activities within 12 months of registration.
+Newly qualified social workers (NQSWs) must carry out 144 hours of study (24 days) of training courses, seminars or other suitable learning activities within 12 months (or 18 months if working part time) of registration.
 30 hours of these must relate to the protection of children and adults from harm.
-These activities are part of the Post Registration Training and Learning (PRTL) Record of Achievement requirements.
+These activities are part of Continuous Professional Learning (CPL).

 You might take training courses to allow you to work in specialisms such as children and families, community care, criminal justice or mental health.